IBM-Cloud/car-data-management/README.md

 </p>
 **Important:** The analysis request is an asynchronous batch job, so you must wait for all  **Driver Behavior** APIs jobs to complete before you can see the analysis results.

-1. To view the analysis results, proceed to ["Tutorial Part 2: View the analysis result on Map UI"](https://github.com/IBM-Bluemix/map-driver-insights).
+1. To view the analysis results, proceed to [*"Tutorial Part 2: Displaying the analysis result on a Java client map UI"*](https://github.com/IBM-Bluemix/map-driver-insights).

-### Optional: Setting up and running the Watson IoT Platform Java client using Eclipse
+### Optional: Setting up and running the Watson IoT Platform Java client by using Eclipse
 <a name="set_up_iot_platform_java_client_without_eclipse"></a>
 As an alternative to step 7, you can set up and run the Java client in the Eclipse environment instead.